How does an Offset mortgage with us work?

 We only charge you interest on

-The difference between your savings and the mortgage amount.
+The difference between your savings balance and the outstanding balance on your mortgage.

 The money in your Offset savings account won’t be earning interest because it’s offsetting the interest payable on your mortgage.
 This means there’s no income tax liability.

-You’ll always have to make monthly capital repayments on the whole mortgage balance.
+You’ll always have to make monthly capital repayments on the outstanding mortgage balance.

 You can use your Offset benefit to either: